Table of contents

-As well as deducting the initial purchase cost of the property, any costs incurred in improving or adding to the property may be deducted before applying the tax.
 A special deduction applies to any homes purchase before 1994 and applies differently depending on when the property was sold.
 Perhaps the most important exemption for Spanish residents that exists is the 'exención por reinversión' or exemption where the proceeds of the sale of a property are reinvested in another property.
 In order for the exemption to apply the property must have been your habitual residence (as legally defined) and the proceeds must be reinvested within a period of two years following the sale of the old property.
-Those over the age of 65 when selling the property and who have lived in the property for the prescribed period of time will benefit from this exemption regardless of whether they reinvest it or not.

 This is a tax payable upon income derived from the sale of property.
 The tax is payable on the increase of the value of the property as compared to when it was bought.

 9. Who should pay pay this real estate tax?

 Normally the seller of the property has the responsibility to pay the tax and so once again care should be taken that there is no clause in the contract for purchase that states that the buyer is responsible for the plusvalia tax, unless of course this agreed to: just another example of one of the pitfalls of buying property in Spain.